 In these situations extensive investigation and site works may be required to make the site suitable for subdivision.
 This type of work can add considerably to the final cost of the subdivision.
 In some instances these costs can be recovered by the value of the new allotment created.
 In other cases they can make the profitability of the subdivision marginal.

 If a land use consent is also granted, there may be specific conditions associated with that consent.
-These would also need to be complied with.

-Where the application was notified, the applicant or any submitter may lodge an appeal to the Environment Court over the decision or condition(s) of the consent.
+If the application was notified, the applicant or any submitter may lodge an appeal to the Environment Court over the decision or condition(s) of the consent.

-When the conditions have been completed and the surveyor has prepared the land transfer plan, the surveyor will submit the plan to the Council to be certified as being in accordance with the subdivision consent.
+When the conditions have been completed and the surveyor has prepared the land transfer plan, the surveyor will submit the plan to Council to be certified as being in accordance with the subdivision consent.

-The surveyor lodges the survey plan and various related documents with LINZ for checking.
+The surveyor lodges the survey plan and various related documents with Land Information New Zealand (LINZ) for checking.

 Once LINZ is satisfied the plan is correct it is “approved as to survey”.

 Before a certificate of title can be issued for the new allotments, LINZ will require your solicitor to arrange for various legal actions to take place including the discharge of mortgages and the preparation of new easement documents that may relate to the new allotments, and the ordering the new Certificates of Title.
 Once these matters have been completed, the new certificates will be issued.

 To discuss these matters further email the duty planner or phone Council.

 Disclaimers and Copyright